Mechanism-Faithful Queueing Simulation Model Translation with Large Language Model Support: Related Work

-Building on these works in code generation, recent studies have begun to explore the use of LLMs for modeling tasks in operations research. \citet{Huang2025ORLM} propose ORLM, which fine-tunes open-source LLMs on domain-specific synthetic data to generate optimization formulations and solver code from natural language descriptions. \citet{Gao2024LLM} survey LLM-empowered agent-based modeling and simulation, organize recent studies across multiple application domains, and discuss challenges and open problems related to perception, alignment, action generation, and evaluation.
+Building on these advances, recent studies have begun to explore the use of LLMs for modeling tasks in operations research and simulation.
+For example, \cite{Huang2025ORLM} propose ORLM, which fine-tunes open-source LLMs on domain-specific synthetic data to generate optimization formulations and solver code.
+Related work has also begun to examine LLM-based support for simulation modeling: \cite{Gao2024LLM} survey LLM-empowered agent-based modeling and discuss challenges related to alignment and action generation.

-To conclude, this stream of work suggests a natural progression from manual simulation modeling to script-based implementations, and more recently to LLM-assisted automation.
-However, existing studies primarily focus on optimization models or general-purpose code generation, leaving the automation of faithful, executable queueing-system simulation models largely unexplored.
+Despite these explorations, the automation of executable and mechanism-faithful queueing-system simulation models remains largely unexplored.
+The critical gap lies in the distinction between generic code correctness and mechanism fidelity.
+For a general software task, a syntactically valid and executable script is often deemed a success.
+However, in queueing-system simulation, a generated Python script may run perfectly without any runtime errors, yet completely misrepresent the underlying queueing discipline, resource preemption rules, or event-scheduling logic.
+In operations research settings, such hidden mechanistic errors render the simulation entirely invalid for decision-making.

+Therefore, our work is distinctly driven by a {\it mechanism-consistency orientation}.
+Rather than merely maximizing the executability of Python scripts, our workflow is designed to preserve arrival, service, routing, interruption, preemption, and KPI logic that determine whether a queueing model can be used reliably for experimentation and decision support.
+Existing work either addresses general code generation or operations research formulation and solver modeling; by contrast, this study focuses on the faithful construction of executable queueing simulation models.
+Table~\ref{tab:rw-positioning} summarizes this positioning relative to the related literature streams.